 Millions of people have taken advantage of tax-efficient Individual Savings Accounts since their launch in 1999.

-But what safeguards are in place to prevent investors losing money should their ISA provider suddenly run into trouble?
+But what safeguards are in place to prevent investors and savers from losing money should their ISA provider suddenly run into trouble?

 Who will protect your money?

 Fortunately, the Financial Services Compensation Scheme, which was set up under the Financial Services & Markets Act 2000 (FSMA), exists to pick up some of the pieces.

 This independent body is the fund of last resort for customers whose financial services firms are unable – or likely to be unable – to pay claims against them.

 Whether you are covered – and the amount of compensation that may come your way – will depend on the type of ISA held and what has happened.

 For example, the FSCS covers losses if the firm holding your money goes bust but won’t pay out for investment losses due to poor performance.